AdamKyle/flare/README.md

 <sup>**</sup> The information section is composed of mark down files.
 This is very experimental at the moment.
 It takes a series of mark down files, converts them into one document and displays it to the user.
 The information section is like a Help section.

+## Importing the database

+Under `/resources/data-imports/database` is a database called flare.sql.

+This contains all the current users of the game, but all their emails and passwords have been masked out and changed for development and security purposes.
+This is the closest approximate of production database.

+Once imported you have an Admin user:

+- User name: admin@email.com
+- Password: TestPassword

+All characters have their password set as TestPassword but use random strings for their emails, so you will need to use the admin users table to find the player you want and then change their email and password.

+**No sensitive information is stored in this copy of production database and no PR that has this database changed will be accepted.
+Do not make changes to this export and then re-export it for commit.**

+Once you have the database in place, next copy the maps from `/resources/backups/maps` copy the whole directory to Public/Storage/

+If you do not have a public storage remember to use: `php artisan storage:link`

+Once this is done, next run (in order):

+- php artisan cache:clear
+- php artisan cache:droppable-items
+- php artisan cache:high-end-items

+These last two will cache items that can be given to players.

+Finally, do `php artisan tinker` and run:

+- `resolve(App\Flare\Services\BuildMonsterCacheService::class)->buildCache()`

+This allows you to face off against monsters in special locations

+With that done.
+You have the game imported.

 ## Redis

 We use redis for jobs and queues with in the system.
 To get started, make sure you have php redis installed, the redis server and that its running.